 FAQs:

-1. How to insulate a garage door from cold?
+1. How to insulate a garage door from the cold?

 2. What is the best insulator for a garage door?